 Fugue in E flat, Bach

 Star of Hope, Richard Keys Biggs

 The Guild netted $386.06 from the concert.
 Mr. Dupre’s wife and daughter accompanied him to Lincoln and a luncheon was held in the Dupres’ honor at the Cornhusker Hotel.

 In April 1947 Myron Roberts dedicated the new three-manual organ at Holy Trinity Episcopal Church at 12th and K Streets.

 Myron Roberts reported that Virgil Fox could be brought to Lincoln on April 21, 1948 for $200 and E. Power Biggs could be had for $350.

 A motion was passed that the Lincoln chapter would communicate with the AGO headquarters telling them of our approval of the Diggle plan.
-[Editor’s note: What in the heck was the Diggle plan?
-Anyone remember???]
+[Editor’s note: What was the Diggle plan?
+Does anyone remember?]

 Miss Clarice Purdy, secretary at St. Paul Methodist Church, was paid $3.50 each month for her service of stenciling and mailing out the monthly newsletter, the $3.50 to include the cost of the stencil and postage.